 You have the right to seek compensation for your injuries as a rideshare injury victim.
 The process of pursuing monetary compensation is extremely challenging without the help of an attorney with experience dealing with Uber and Lyft, and their insurance companies.
 Depending on the facts of your individual case, you may need to bring a claim against the rideshare company and/or a third-party.
 Your chances of obtaining fair compensation from a rideshare company can increase greatly by hiring a knowledgeable personal injury attorney to advocate for you.

 Savage Law is dedicated to helping injury victims obtain the medical treatment and compensation they deserve following an accident.
 The firm takes pride in using the law in favor of its clients against the big companies and corporations who minimize the value of injury cases.
-The Carlsbad Uber & Lyft accident attorneys at Savage Law are skilled and relentless in resolving cases without filing a lawsuit and going to trial.
+The Rancho Bernardo Uber & Lyft accident attorneys at Savage Law are skilled and relentless in resolving cases without filing a lawsuit and going to trial.
 Contact Savage Law for passionate legal representation.